— Find out a little more

 Working Gear is a volunteer-run charity located in the Downtown Eastside neighbourhood of Vancouver, BC.
 We have had the privilege of serving our clients since 2007.
 We rely on the generous support of individuals, businesses, and organizations to provide industry-appropriate clothing and haircutting services to individuals experiencing unemployment or underemployment.

-Working Gear’s mandate is to relieve poverty by providing interview clothing and industry appropriate clothing and gear to low-income or unemployed individuals in search of employment.
+To relieve poverty by providing industry-appropriate clothing, gear and supports at no cost to low-income or unemployed individuals in search of employment.

 Sarah Beley leads Working Gear in its mission to relieve poverty by providing essential clothing to unemployed and low-income individuals as they transition back into the workforce.
 As the non-profit organization’s sole employee, Sarah guides a team of volunteers to support her in all functions.

 An active member of the local community, Sarah forges strong partnerships with local employment agencies, homeless shelters and community organizations to ensure Working Gear helps everyone who needs it.

 In Working Gear’s shop, Sarah manages both back and front-of-house operations alongside the organization’s volunteer Operations Manager, Barb Miura.
 Most recently, Sarah created an on-site barber shop so clients can get a haircut and present their best face on the job.
 More often than not, she is the friendly face greeting clients as they walk through the door and helping them find the right gear.